Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Technical tools for the exclusion process

-The idea of the proof essentially comes from \cite[Section 8.1]{cf:Wilson}, with some modification performed to adapt to continuous time, and the fact that we deal with the exclusion process.
-The reader can check that taking $k=N$ in the proof gives a proof of Proposition \ref{wilson}.
+The idea of the proof essentially comes from \cite{cfWilson}, Section~8.1, with some modification performed to adapt to continuous time and the fact that we deal with the exclusion process.
+The reader can check that taking $k=N$ in the proof gives a proof of Proposition~\ref{wilson}.

-\begin{proof} Using \eqref{gramsci2}, it is sufficient to bound the distance $\| P^\xi_t-P^{\xi'}_t\|_{TV}$ uniformly in $\xi$, $\xi'$.
-To this purpose, we construct a coupling of $\eta_t^\xi$ and $\eta_t^{\xi'}$ (which is not the one given by the graphical construction and is not even Markovian) and prove that for this coupling
+\begin{pf*}{Proof of Proposition \ref{wilson2}} Using \eqref{gramsci2}, it is sufficient to bound the distance $\llVert P^\xi_t-P^{\xi'}_t\rrVert _{\mathrm{TV}}$ uniformly in $\xi$, $\xi'$.
+To this end, we construct a coupling of $\eta_t^\xi$ and $\eta _t^{\xi'}$ (which is not the one given by the graphical construction and is not even Markovian) and prove that for this coupling,

-It is in fact more convenient to consider the $AT$-shuffle and construct a coupling for this larger process.
-Instead of proving \eqref{xidor}, we prove that for all $\xi$, $\xi'\in S_N$
+It is in fact more convenient to consider the AT shuffle and construct a coupling for this larger process.
+Instead of proving \eqref{xidor}, we prove that for all $\xi$, $\xi '\in S_N$,